Database connections are supported in Insights in ArcGIS Enterprise and Insights desktop.

 - Connections have been blocked.
 Database administrators can prevent users from connecting to a database while they perform certain database maintenance tasks, such as backup and recovery, and upgrades.

-If you're having trouble using a database connection item that previously worked in Insights, you may need to update the connection.
-Do not delete the database connection.
-When Insights creates a dataset from a database table (or multiple database tables in the case of a joined dataset), a database connection is required.
-Deleting the database connection will cause any dependent datasets to be inoperable.
-This caution is especially important if the database connection has been shared with others.
-Only when you're sure no datasets are dependent, or you purposefully want to disable upstream datasets, should you delete a relational database connection.
+If you're having trouble using a database connection that previously worked in Insights, you may need to update the connection.
+Deleting the database connection will render any dependent datasets inoperable.
+You should only delete a relational database connection when you are sure no datasets are dependent, or you purposefully want to disable upstream datasets.